-Although there have been plenty of updates to the controller since then - and plenty of potentially better designs from rival tech companies - even now, years after launch, the PlayStation 4 controller is still as appealing to the eye as it is to the hands.
+Although there have been plenty of updates to the DualShock 4 since then - and plenty of potentially better designs from rival tech companies - even now, years after launch, this PS4 controller is still as appealing to the eye as it is to the hands.

 The most notable thing about the controller is its design, which is truly ergonomic, which means gameplay feels intuitive and comfortable.

 Response time is excellent and, just like the rest of the design, the buttons have a buttery quality.
 That means there's no need to mash down to get your character to smash and bash.

 Let's take a closer look at what's to love - as well as what's to hate - about the Sony DualShock 4 Controller.

 What sets the DualShock 4 apart from similar PS4 controllers is its track pad, which acts like a button itself.
 It reminded us a little of a diving board in that regard, as there's a space between the end of the button and the body of the controller.